nervetattoo/jquery-autosave/readme.md

 * **changed**
   Only save if at least one input value has changed since the last autosave.
+* **modified**
+  Only save if at least one input value has been modified since the last autosave.
 * **interval**
   Only save on intervals.
 If anything else triggers an autosave, it will wait until the next interval to save.